aidans/ramp/notes/README.md

 Eventually, we hope you use this for comparing population outcome by demographic group by model outputs.

 ### Actions:
+ - [ ] Richard: check my screenshot captions above
-- Richard: use [SimilarityODMap-v1.3](https://github.com/aidans/ramp/releases/tag/SimilarityODMap-v1.3) to explore the demographic data and think about similarity measures.
+ - [ ] Richard and Claire: use [SimilarityODMap-v1.3](https://github.com/aidans/ramp/releases/tag/SimilarityODMap-v1.3) to explore the demographic data and think about similarity measures.
+ - [ ] Richard and Claire: Any other statistics that we should try?

 ## 24th January 2021